-DCA aims to provide easily accessible information for young people, families, carers, teachers and the wider community.
-Our National Helpline, website, information sheets, Flying Kites e-newsletters and social media help children, young people and families make informed life choices.
+DCA aims to provide easily accessible information for young people, families, carers, teachers and the wider community to educate and assist with making informed choices.
 We highlight deafness and disability issues and promote awareness of deaf friendly events.
 We strive to make it easier for the wider community to embrace the needs of deaf children and provide better access and opportunities for inclusion.

 Our Community Development team deliver deaf awareness training and information workshops to schools with deaf and hard of hearing students and workplaces with deaf employees.